MaximeKjaer/kjaer.io/_posts/2014-11-24-discussing-this-design.md

 For the rest of the site, I wanted a Sans-Serif font (that's just a personal preference, again), and just plain *simplicity*.
 The safe bet for a design that ages well isn't flat design or material design (though it has some good ideas, it's a bit of a fad in my opinion - but that's for another post).
 No, simplicity is the only thing that won't go out of fashion.

 So simplicity was the keyword, and I really did try to keep it at that.
-It's way too easy to overload a page with information, but simplifying things is actually not simple, quite ironically.
+It's incredibly easy to overload a page with information, but simplifying things is actually not simple, quite ironically.

 A lot of thought went into the post page.
 It's supposed have the same feel as the rest of the site, and to focus the reader's attention on the post itself.
 That's why I put the black navbar on top, which makes the intro seem a bit shorter, and an arrow at the bottom of the image, to incite the user to scroll down to the content (according to [this article](http://hugeinc.com/ideas/perspective/everybody-scrolls), what I'm doing is a combination of the two best ways to get users to scroll).